 Free Consent Forms

-You can download our free templates and samples to get you started and to make sure you are using the correct consent form for your situation.
+You can download our free and customized consent form templates and samples to get you started and to make sure that you are using the correct consent form for your situation.

 What is the Fair Credit Reporting Act (FCRA)?

 This is legislation that the U.S. Federal Government has enacted to help promote fairness, accuracy, and the privacy of consumer information.
 It protects people from having information included on their credit report that is inaccurate, either done willfully or through the negligence of the company reporting the information.
 Along with the Fair Debt Collection Practises Act, they form the basis of consumer rights.
 According to FCRA, your credit report can only be requested and obtained if the need is a legitimate one.
 While certain types of credit requests won’t need consent, to use that information in making a decision about the individual can create legal issues.